20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 6. Italian Lob Inspired Collarbone Cut

 This Italian-lob inspired cut keeps the shape polished but not stiff.
 The ends are slightly beveled for a rounded finish, which makes fine hair look fuller at the bottom.
-Add a soft side part and a quick brush-through blowout for bounce.
+I always reach for Kerastase Discipline Fondant Fluidealiste on styles like this — a small amount through the mid-lengths before blowdrying gives that brushed, bouncy finish without any stiffness.
+Add a soft side part and a quick brush-through blowout.

 7. Medium-Length Curly Cut

 Fine curly hair can still look full at shoulder length when the layers are thoughtful.
 Keep longer layers to prevent a triangle shape, and let curls stack naturally.
-A lightweight curl cream and diffuser help define without flattening the roots.
+A lightweight curl cream and diffuser help define without flattening the roots — I’ve been using Ouai Wave Spray lately and it’s been doing exactly that, keeping definition light and roots lifted.

 8. Mid-Length Curve Cut